adakite1/dse/README.md

 ### Usage

 While this can be used as a Rustlang crate for those who are feeling adventurous, the intended way to use it is to use the binaries the crate generates.
-Pre-built binaries are available through here: https://github.com/adakite1/dse/actions
+Pre-built binaries are available through [here](https://github.com/adakite1/dse/actions).

 But!
 If you wanna build it yourself, you can do that too:
 1. Install Rustlang